BalaramTupili/Data-Engineer/README.md

 # Data-Engineer
-This repository contains projects completed as a part of Data Engineer nano degree course from udacity.
+This repository contains projects that are completed as a part of Data Engineer nano degree from udacity.